 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.

-- pasta - pick any pasta that you have.
-If you use Farfalle like I did, cook them a little longer than spaghetti or penne for example.
-Farfalle has a thicker part in the middle of the "bow tie" and it cooks slightly longer than other pasta.
-You can also use gluten free pasta
+Pasta: The backbone of this dish, I used bow ties in my recipe, but feel free to use your favorite type or a gluten-free version if you prefer.
+If you use Farfalle like I did, cook them a little longer than spaghetti or penne, for example.
+Farfalle has a thicker part in the middle of the "bow-tie" and it cooks slightly longer than other pasta.

-- plant-based milk - In this vegan pumpkin pasta I like to use neutral flavored milk, like almond milk or oat milk.
+Plant-Based Milk: Adds creaminess to the sauce.
+I recommend using neutral-flavored milk, such as almond or oat milk.
 Canned coconut milk has a rich flavor.
 However, you can use it too.
 I would suggest mixing it with other plant milk.
-That way the sauce will be rich and creamy without a coconut flavor.
+That way, the sauce will be rich and creamy without a coconut flavor.
 I also suggest buying plant milk that doesn't have any additional ingredients like oils or sugar.
 See my Vegan Grocery List for specific recommendations.

 1. Start off with cooking your pasta.
 Bring a medium pot of water to a boil, add salt and add pasta.
 I used bow ties.
 Cook pasta for 7-10 minutes or until it's fully cooked.